-International troops were sent to Afghanistan after the Taliban were ousted in 2001 following the 9/11 attacks in the United States.
-Most foreign forces are scheduled to leave by the end of next year.
+International troops were sent to Afghanistan by the Western military alliance Nato after the Taliban were ousted in 2001 following the 9/11 attacks in the United States.
+Most foreign forces are scheduled to leave by the end of this year.

-There are still questions over how many foreign soldiers will remain after the 2014 deadline - some special forces will stay to conduct "counter-terror operations" and others to support and train Afghan forces.
+There are questions over how many - if any - foreign soldiers will remain after the 2014 deadline.

-Nato has spent the past two years handing over security control - starting with Bamiyan in the summer of 2011 - and all areas had been transferred to Afghan forces by mid-2013.
+Nato spent two years handing over security control - starting with Bamiyan in the summer of 2011 - and all areas had been transferred to Afghan forces by mid-2013.

-As of early June there were just under 100,000 Nato troops serving in Afghanistan from 50 contributing nations, the International Security and Assistance Force (Isaf) said.
+As of late February there were just over 50,000 Nato troops serving in Afghanistan from 49 contributing nations, the International Security and Assistance Force (Isaf) said.

-The number of US forces in Afghanistan peaked at about 101,000 in 2011, taking full Nato force numbers to about 140,000.
-But an extra 33,000 American soldiers sent as part of the "surge" have now been withdrawn and Washington plans to carry on winding down combat operations during 2013.
+The number of US service personnel in Afghanistan peaked at about 101,000 in 2011, taking full Nato force numbers to about 140,000.
+But an extra 33,000 American soldiers sent as part of a "surge" were withdrawn in 2012, and Washington has carried on winding down combat operations since then.